neurocipher-io/neurocipher-data-pipeline/docs/data-models/DM-003-Physical-Schemas-and-Storage-Map.md

 ```
 CREATE TABLE IF NOT EXISTS nc.audit_log (
-  id            text PRIMARY KEY,
+  id            text NOT NULL,
   account_id    text NOT NULL REFERENCES nc.account(id),
   actor_user_id text,
   action        text NOT NULL,
   target        jsonb NOT NULL,
   ip            text,
-  occurred_at   timestamptz NOT NULL
+  occurred_at   timestamptz NOT NULL,
+  PRIMARY KEY (id, occurred_at)
 ) PARTITION BY RANGE (occurred_at);

 CREATE TABLE IF NOT EXISTS nc.audit_log_2025_10